rw313/lab4/README.md

   - `add_start_and_goal()`: Draws the start and end points
   - `build_shapes()`: Builds a representation of obstacles as a list of list of points corresponding to the vertices of the obstacles
 2. `rrt.py`: Defines the `UnidirectionalRRT` class and its methods
   - `UnidirectionalRRT`: A class that builds and draws the RRT.
-Has the following attributes:
-    - Finds
+The unidirectionalRRT can be turned into a bidirectional RRT by using a parameter, is_bi_dir.
   - `find_and_draw_path()`: Builds and draws the RRT.
-Main function.
+Main function that controls drawing the path as well.
   - `build_rrt()`: Builds the RRT by sampling points for a max of `self.attempts` times
+  -  build_bi_rrt(): Build the bidirectional RRT by sampling points for a max of self.attempts times and builds 2 trees separately from the goal and start.
+Merges the trees once a point on either tree is close enough to the other tree.
   - `extend_rrt()`: Called by `build_rrt()` to try and extend the tree
+  -  extend_rrt_bi() : Called by build_bi_rrt() to try and extend both trees at the same time
   - `draw_shortest_path()`: Draws the shortest path
   - `draw_point()`: Draws a point
   - `draw_line()`: Draws a line between two points